mitkonikov/SchoolNet/documentation/ZNAM.md

 ## Game Logic

-We implemented *Dense Ranking* according to Scores, but still yet to implement ELO Rating. <br>
+We implemented *Dense Ranking* according to Scores, but still yet to implement ELO display and ranging. <br>
 There are two different types of ranking:
   * ranking according to a score in a specific subject
     - this ranking is stored in the `tbl_scoreboard`